 Research

 • Ryo Umagami, Liu Yue, Xuangeng Chu, Ryuto Fukushima, Tetsuya Narita, Yusuke Mukuta, Tomoyuki Takahata, Jianfei Yang, Tatsuya Harada.
 “Intend to Move: A Multimodal Dataset for Intention-Aware Human Motion Understanding.”
-NeurIPS2025 D&B. Project Page
+NeurIPS 2025.
+[Project Page] [Video]

 Misc